-My Bottle of Wild Turkey which was a present from Alan and Donna is still ¾ full and I’m still struggling to find time to get past Chapter 1 of my new Clive Cussler Book!!!!
+Our Bottle of Wild Turkey which was a present from Alan and Donna is still ¾ full and Paul is still struggling to find time to get past Chapter 1 of his new Clive Cussler Book!!!!

 After a very hectic last weekend working at ODEX the diving expo, P

 aul finally finished work at 9pm on the Sunday Night.
 Lisa had finished up the week before and spent the week provisioning the boat.
 She put A LOT of food onboard with enough long term stores for over 3 months…